• Free shipping on orders over €35

 Tip 12 - Root Concealer

-What do I do about static hair?
+How do I deal with static hair?

-Tip 13 - Hairspray + Brush
+Tip 13 - Hair spray + brush

 Tip 14 - Haircare